frankduncan/clnl/README.md

   * strictmath
   * ieee-floats

 [bin/nl](bin/nl) and [bin/run.lisp](bin/run.lisp) have been added for convenience to run the netlogo instance.
-It boots up the ncurses command line with an opengl view.
 Not very many commands are implemented, but it should alert you to that.
 A good test is

 ```
 crt 10